stonepros/stone/doc/dev/stonefs-mirroring.rst

 Requirements
 ------------

-The primary (local) and secondary (remote) Ceph clusters version should be Pacific or later.
+The primary (local) and secondary (remote) Stone clusters version should be Pacific or later.

 Key Idea
 --------